-Terminator 2: Judgment Day is the sequel to James Cameron’s first film and the smash hit: The Terminator .
-This installment of the franchise follows Sarah Connor’s now 9-year-old son, John Connor, as he is protected by a cyborg identical to the one that hunted Sarah all those years ago, from an even bigger threat — a faster more advanced cyborg sent from the future, but this time to kill John.
+Terminator 2: Judgment Day is the sequel to James Cameron’s first film and the smash hit, The Terminator .
+This installment of the franchise follows Sarah Connor’s now 9-year-old son, John Connor.
+He is protected by a cyborg identical to the one that hunted Sarah all those years ago, from an even bigger threat — a faster and more advanced cyborg sent from the future, but this time to kill John.

 A milestone in blockbuster history.T2 (along with 1993’s Jurassic Park) changed the way directors make blockbusters.
 The budget for this film was roughly eight times larger than its predecessor.
 Cameron uses every bit of that budget to its absolute potential.
 T2 is one of the first films of that time to use highly experimental computer-generated effects.
 Cameron mixes the state-of-the-art effects (at the time of filming) with some of the best old-school practical effects ever put to film.